Facebook Pixel PageView Image

 Ex Officio

 Aaron Anderson is CFO and Deputy Commissioner of the New York City Department of Health and Mental Hygiene.
 He has spent his career in New York City government working on public health.
-Most recently, Aaron served as Chief Financial and Risk Officer and Assistant Vice President with the NYC Health + Hospitals’ Division of Correctional Health Services (CHS), where he worked since 2016 and was responsible for finance, budget, contracts, grants, policy coordination, patient relations, medical records, litigation management, and central pharmacy operations.
-He helped CHS advance its role as a pivotal partner in the city’s criminal legal system reform efforts by growing the budget and facilitating the implementation and design of newly funded initiatives to improve quality of and access to care for people in the system, from pre-arraignment through reentry into the community.
+Anderson served as Chief Financial and Risk Officer and Assistant Vice President with the NYC Health + Hospitals’ Division of Correctional Health Services (CHS), where he worked since 2016 and was responsible for finance, budget, contracts, grants, policy coordination, patient relations, medical records, litigation management, and central pharmacy operations.

 BUNNY ELLERIN, MBA